Flights to Hokitika

 Find the perfect place to stay

-Hokitika is warm in summer, with similar sunshine hours to Auckland.
-However with 2,800mm of rainfall per year, it's always wise to bring a rain jacket.
-There's not a lot of 'in between' weather here - it's either raining or sunny.
-Winter temperatures are surprisingly mild.
+Hokitika is warm in summer and autumn, with similar sunshine hours to Auckland.
+However with rainfall spread throughout the year, it's always wise to bring a rain jacket.
+Don't be afraid to visit in winter or spring - temperatures are surprisingly mild, days are often beautifully sunny and crowds are few.

 How much will it cost?